gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 Checking for key existence seems rather to be a lazy way to circumvent versioning, and is therefore discouraged.

-**Callback method:** The modular simulator and MdModules don't use the exact same way of communicating with clients.
+**Callback method:** The modular simulator and MDModules don't use the exact same way of communicating with clients.
 The two methods could be unified if needed.
-The only _fundamental_ difference is that modular simulator clients need to identify with a unique key to receive their dedicated sub-data, while MdModules all read from and write to the same KV-tree.
-MdModules could be adapted to that by either requiring a unique key from the modules, or by using the same `CheckpointData` for all modules and using a single unique key (something like "MdModules") to register that object with the global checkpoint.
+The only _fundamental_ difference is that modular simulator clients need to identify with a unique key to receive their dedicated sub-data, while MDModules all read from and write to the same KV-tree.
+MDModules could be adapted to that by either requiring a unique key from the modules, or by using the same `CheckpointData` for all modules and using a single unique key (something like "MDModules") to register that object with the global checkpoint.

 **Performance:** One of the major differences between the new approach and the legacy